 Most of us understand how to lose weight, but many of us have been unsuccessful with our pursuit to maintain weight loss, and keep ourselves in a healthy weight range.
 Messages about food surround us, and often tempt us to make decision against our goal of “eating right and staying healthy”.
 Many factors contribute to weight, which go beyond what we eat and how much we exercise.
 Psychology services often service as a method of coaching towards your goals, and changing your health behaviors.

-Why would someone need to see a psychologist to deal weight loss issues?
+Why would someone need to see a psychologist to deal with weight loss issues?

 Different from traditional psychotherapy, psychological services can be helpful in the process of losing weight.

 Most people who seek counseling for weight-loss issues have been unsuccessful in various attempts at losing weight, including diet, exercise and maintenance.

 Several aspects of an individual’s life can influence food habits, and therefore, their weight.
 Our moods, our support systems, even our finances can have an effect on what we chose to eat and why.

 How will counseling benefit me in my weight loss efforts?

 Traditionally, everyone knows how to lose some weight.
 Weight loss maintenance is much more difficult.
 Typically, in an effort to lose weight, more extreme changes are made that allows a person to lose weight quickly.
 However, most people are unrealistic as to the difficulty in maintaining the extreme changes that resulted in their initial weight loss.
 As a result, people tend to revert to old eating patterns which reverses their weight loss.

 Two major factors to losing weight and keeping it off include:

 Not feeling deprived with the changes you have made.